 - With high levels of carbohydrates, fiber and protein, fig is very nourishing, easy to digest and laxative.
 It is recommended in case of occasional constipation, and to persons vulnerable to dyspepsia (who experience discomfort in the higher digestive tract).
 Juice is the most effective form in this case.

 - Emollient and soothing, fig soothes cough and hoarse voice (especially in case of colds or bronchitis) as well as pertussis and pneumonia.

 - Gargling fig decoction (3.5 oz (100 g) dried fig for 1 quart (1 liter) water) has shown itself to be very effective against inflammations and abscessed teeth.
 You can even apply half a warmed fig as a type of poultice between cheek and gum to alleviate pain.

-- Fig poultice – boiled in water or milk, figs make for perfect poultices to make abscesses and boils mature.
+Fig poultice – boiled in water or milk, figs make for perfect poultices to help abscesses and boils mature.

 Growing fig for its benefits

 - The fig tree loves full sun and needs to be protected in regions further north.
 It is adapted to most types of soil, even chalky ones, as long as not too compact, and well drained.

 - Rather hardy, the fig tree copes well with drought but it becomes vulnerable in soil that is too moist and cold (it needs at least 50°F (10°C)).